gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-11-15-pause-for-thought.markdown

 	// ...
 {% endhighlight %}

 This is similar, except a single member of Employees is pulled out by ID.
-Lithium is smart enough to know the auto incremented primary key field "id" is the one to use.
+Li3 is smart enough to know the auto incremented primary key field "id" is the one to use.
 This member of Employees is returned and sent off to the view.
-We're not going to go into huge detail on the request lifecycle (this is more a "how to" than a "how does..."), but you can read more about this in the [Lithium manual section on handling HTTP requests](http://li3.me/docs/manual/handling-http-requests/).
+We're not going to go into huge detail on the request lifecycle (this is more a "how to" than a "how does..."), but you can read more about this in the [Li3 manual section on handling HTTP requests](http://li3.me/docs/manual/handling-http-requests/).

 ### Edit